peckb1/advent-of-code/README.md

 #### 2023
 * Day 01
   * Way to hard for a "normal" Day 01.
 Gave the year an "uh oh" vibe from the start!
+* Day 08
+  * This was my first "the AoC way to solve this is ..." where seeing that we had cycles and a forever brute force meant to try Least Common Multiple, which succeeded

 ### Interesting approaches: